prof-rossetti/lambda-lecture-pytest/README.md

 Instructions:

   1. Incrementally update the logic inside the `latest_closing_price()` function and re-run the parser test file until all its tests pass.
-  2. After the tests are passing, try running the parser script again, and observe it should work with live data.
+  2. After the tests are passing, try running the parser script again, and observe it should work with live data as well.
+This is because the mock data structure used in the test resembles the real data structure returned by the API.
-  3. Observe that you have developed the logic of the `latest_closing_price()` without issuing unnecessary HTTP requests!
+  3. Observe that you have successfully developed the logic of the `latest_closing_price()` in a test-driven manner, and also without issuing unnecessary HTTP requests!